-On average, 100g of guava contains about 68 calories, 2.55g of protein, 228 mg of vitamin C (275% of your recommended dietary allowance!), 5.4g of dietary fibre, 374 µg of beta carotene and 5204 µg of lycopene.
+On average, 100g of guava contains about 68 calories, 2.55g of protein, 228 mg of vitamin C (275% of your recommended dietary allowance!), 5.4g of dietary fibre, 374 µg of beta carotene, and 5204 µg of lycopene.
 Vitamin C and beta carotene act as strong antioxidants, so they have been proven to reduce the likelihood of chronic diseases, such as atherosclerosis and cancer.
 Additionally, dietary fibre is linked to digestive support, so guavas have been used to ease gastroenteritis.

 Health Benefits of Guavas

-Researchers at Liwan District Center for Disease Control and Prevention have performed a study, in which it was shown that dried guavas have higher antioxidant capacity than fresh guavas.
-High antioxidant activity allows for greater removal of free-radicals, or toxins, in the body.
+Researchers at Liwan District Center for Disease Control and Prevention have performed a study, in which it was shown that dried guavas have a higher antioxidant capacity than fresh guavas.
+The high antioxidant activity allows for greater removal of free-radicals, or toxins, in the body.
 Free-radicals can be caused by factors such as smoking, excessive exercise, high intake of processed sugars, UV radiation exposure, and more; therefore, getting rid of toxic byproducts associated with harmful activities can reduce the risk of cancer and heart disease.
 Despite the high levels of antioxidants, 8 guavas would need to be eaten to obtain the recommended daily lycopene intake, which is an excessive amount.
 Due to this, other sources of lycopene should be consumed on a daily basis, such as tomatoes, watermelon, and papaya, for maximal health benefits.